Playing 36 holes (2 Rounds Back to Back)

 Thirty-six holes can equate to up to 10 hours of golf, so you’ll definitely need plenty of carbohydrates and water.
-Our advice before you set off on your second 18 holes would be to stop, eat, hydrate and rest for around 60-90 minutes if you can.
-Remember to take it easy on the beer since you don’t want to be three off the tee on your first hole.
-If you’re not going to stop for lunch then we would advise that you start eating one third of an SSP Golf Performance Bar between the end of round 1 and the beginning of round 2.
-Then you will just need to eat one further third of a bar every three holes until you finish the round.
+Before you set off on your second round try to stop, eat, hydrate and rest for around 60-90 minutes.
+Remember to take it easy on the beer.
+You don’t want to be three off the tee on your first hole.
+If you’re not going to stop for lunch then we would advise that you start eating one third of a bar between the end of round 1 and the beginning of round 2.
+You will just need to eat one further third of a bar every three holes until you finish the round.

 When having lunch go for a lean protein source such as chicken or fish.
 Also make sure you have a complex carbohydrate (potato, rice or pasta) and simple carbohydrate (vegetable) with your meal.
-Don’t forget to allow your food to go down too, wait at least an hour and a half before teeing off if you’re having a big meal.
+Don’t forget to allow your food to go down.
+Wait at least an hour and a half before teeing off if you’re having a big meal.

-If you’re still full from lunch and your energy levels are fine you might also decide to skip one third of the bar between holes three and four, but try to follow the general guidelines for the rest of the round (eating one third of a bar every three holes).
+If you’re still full from lunch and your energy levels are fine you might also decide to skip one third of the bar between holes three and four.
+Still try and follow the general guidelines for the rest of the round (eating one third of a bar every three holes).
 In short, you should start snacking before you start feeling peckish.

 Hydration: Drink, drink, drink